Fuyukai/Tinlok/docs/modules/core/networking/socketaddress.rst

 sufficient; with dual stack networks being common but not too common, you want to be able to connect to IPv6 if possible then fall back to IPv4.

-Copperchain and Tinlok builds socket abstractions around this model by separating out an address a socket will bind to with the actual networking address using two classes: ``SocketAddress`` and ``ConnectionInfo``.
+Tinlok builds socket abstractions around this model by separating out an address a socket will bind to with the actual networking address using two classes: ``SocketAddress`` and ``ConnectionInfo``.